c-luu/c-luu.github.io/_posts/2016-04-28-vim-config-management-novice.md

 tags: [git, vim]
 ---

-If you are just getting into customizing your Vim configurations and using Vim across multiple boxes, this post may help you.
+If you're just getting into customizing your Vim configurations and using them across multiple boxes, this post may help you.

 ## Vim/ text editors